Chris-McGonigle/conversion-compendium/README.md

 ## How to use

 Chris's Conversion Compendium is very intuitive to use and provides a user with a 'One Stop Shop' for whatever conversion needs they have at that point in time.
-It has been designed to convert the most commonly used units, and will appeal to a lrage amount of users, due to the differing types of calculation avaiable to them.
+It has been designed to convert the most commonly used units, and will appeal to a large amount of users, due to the differing types of calculation available to them.

  Upon running the program, a user is presented with four numerical choices with each type of parent conversion available displayed first.